 Additionally, in order for blood test to used against you in a court of law, the police need to have a warrant to draw your blood.
 The case is Missouri v.
 McNeely. ( Missouri v.
 McNeely, (2013) 133 S.Ct.
 1552.)
 Absent a warrant, the police have to show some valid for not getting a warrant, i.e., there wasn’t enough time to secure a warrant.
 This requirement should be hard for the police to establish in a DUI arrest without an accident.

 San Mateo DUI Defense Lawyers

 At Ahmed & Sukaram, our San Mateo DUI defense lawyers have extensive experience defending DUI cases in the State of California.
 If you are charged with DUI in the State of California, contact the dynamic legal team of Ahmed & Sukaram immediately.
 We are ready to fight to protect your rights, safeguard you job, and secure your freedom-no matter how serious the DUI charges are against you.
-You are not alone-call Ahmed & Sukaram today at 1-877-337-0697 or email us through this site in order to set up a no obligation consultation.
+You are not alone-call Ahmed & Sukaram, Attorneys at Law today at Ahmed & Sukaram, Attorneys at Law or email us through this site in order to set up a no obligation consultation.
 If you prefer to video chat, please connect with us using Skype at Nafiz.Ahmed59.